unamed666/BlinkReminder/README.md

 It works by displaying a configurable on-screen box—adjustable in size and color—that blinks at user-defined intervals to prompt regular blinking.

 ## Features
+- Runs in the system tray, ensuring it does not interfere with **Alt+Tab** switching.
 - Adjustable position and size, with a minimum size of **20×20** px
 - Color customization via a palette picker
 - Configurable **blink** and **visible** durations in **seconds**, supporting fractions (e.g., `0.2` = **200 ms**)